Usage

 Higher treeness values are thought to be desirable because they represent a higher signal-to-noise ratio.

-Treeness describes the proportion of the tree distance found on internal branches.
+Treeness is the sum of internal branch lengths divided by the total tree length.
+Therefore, values range from 0 to 1.
 Treeness can be used as a measure of the signal-to-noise ratio in a phylogeny.

 Calculate treeness (also referred to as stemminess) following Lanyon, The Auk (1988), doi: 10.1093/auk/105.3.565 and Phillips and Penny, Molecular Phylogenetics and Evolution (2003), doi: 10.1016/S1055-7903(03)00057-5.